 Spend your evening with some pro athletes on the big screen at one of Ottawa’s many sports bars with huge TVs and great food, including Local Public Eatery at Lansdowne, where you can play a game of bocce outside on the patio while you keep an eye on the game and enjoy some snacks and a cold one.
 Ottawa’s craft beer scene is hopping, so be sure to try a local brew during your visit!

 Start your last day off with an invigorating run along the scenic Rideau Canal (following part of the route for the Ottawa marathon, which takes place on Ottawa Race Weekend in mid-May) or through forested Rockcliffe Park and the Rockeries along the Sir George-Etienne Cartier Parkway, just east of downtown.

 Continue east toward the Canada Aviation and Space Museum to explore its impressive collection of aircraft and take a real flight!
-Get spectacular views over the city from an open-cockpit vintage aircraft with Ottawa Biplane Adventures, or from an enclosed helicopter ride with Heli-Tremblant.
+Get spectacular views over the city from an open-cockpit vintage aircraft with Ottawa Aviation Adventures (formerly Ottawa Biplane Adventures), or from an enclosed helicopter ride with Heli-Tremblant.

 It’s summertime—why not have ice cream for lunch?
 Head to the Old Ottawa South or Wellington West neighbourhood to enjoy a scoop or two of Stella Luna’s award-winning gelato (and they have sandwiches, too) or visit one of Ottawa’s many other unique ice cream shops.